saucelabs/elemental-next/frontend/docs/updated-tips/57-junit-xml/ruby.md

   - 'continuous integration'
   - 'reporting'
 level: 1
 category:
   - tools
 language: ruby
 ---

-# How To Prepare Your Tests for Continuous Integration
+# How to Prepare Your Tests for Continuous Integration

 ## Intro